 This position is located at the Central Oklahoma Juvenile Center in Tecumseh.

-The Youth Guidance Specialist job family has four levels, which are distinguished by the complexity of assignments, the level of expertise required to perform the duties assigned, and the responsibility assigned for providing leadership to others.
+The Administrative Technician job family consists of four levels of work which are distinguished by the complexity of job assignments, the extent of responsibility, and specific duties assigned, the level of expertise required for the completion of assigned tasks, and the responsibility for the supervision of others.

 ***NOTE: Names of eligible applicants can be made available to State agencies upon their request, immediately following the closing date and time.